emmt/ScientificCameras.jl/README.md

 `getspeed(cam)` yields the current number of frames per second and exposure time).
-As a general rule, the `set*!(cam, ...)` methods shall return the actual settings which may be only a proxy of what has been required and these methods shall throw a `ScientificCameras.NotImplementedException` when a specific setting is not implemented (so that you can specifically catch it).
+As a general rule, the `set*!(cam, ...)` methods shall return the actual settings which may be only a proxy of what has been required and these methods shall throw a `ScientificCameras.NotImplementedException` when a given setting is not implemented (so that you can specifically catch it).

 ### Reading a given number of images